 - Yoga improves physical capability.
 According to Harvard Health, yoga increases muscle strength, endurance, flexibility, and cardio-respiratory fitness.

-Yoga should be a healthy challenge, but never painful.
+Trying yoga should be a healthy challenge, but never painful.
 Respect your limitations and keep your doctor informed about your exercise routines.
 The best way to learn how to practice yoga safely is by attending a class for beginners taught by a licensed instructor.
-Before class begins, take the time to let him or her know about any health concerns you have.
+Before trying yoga for the first time, let the instructor know about any health concerns you have.

 Yoga classes are offered to members of The Glenridge as part of our comprehensive exercise program.
 We have certified personal trainers who can help you personalize your fitness journey and achieve your goals.
+Learn more about life at The Glenridge by visiting our Facebook page.
 Schedule a tour of our Fitness Center and Spa or call (941) 552-5369 to learn more.
-We look forward to hearing from you!
+We look forward to hearing from you and hope you give yoga a try today!